getindiekit/indiekit/docs/config.md

 ## Usage

 Once you have deployed IndieKit to your own server, next you need to configure your website.
-Configuration is provided via `indiekit.json`, a JSON file saved in the root of your repository (you can change this location by updating the `INDIEKIT_CONFIG_PATH` variable).
-The contents of this file allow you to detirmine where posts are saved, how they are formatted and the final URL they appear at.
-But to get started, you need only provide the `url` of your website:
+Configuration is provided via `indiekit.json`, a JSON file saved in the root of your repository (you can change this location by updating the `INDIEKIT_CONFIG_PATH` environment variable).
+This file lets you to customise where posts are saved, how they are formatted and what URLs they will appear at.
+But to get started, all you need to provide is the `url` of your website:

 ```json
 {